rriggs/kintex-7-stlv7325t-board-files/notes/hdmi.md

     1. Verify that it matches the *Constraints* below.
     1. Save the changes by pressing Ctrl-S.
  1. Create the wrapper script.
+    1. Under *Sources|Design Sources* right click on `hdmi_microblaze` and select *Create HDL Wrapper...*.
+    1. Verify that *Let Vivada manage wrapper* is selected and click *OK*.
  1. Generate the bitstream.
+ 1. When the bitstream generation is complete, you can click on *Cancel* in the *Bitstream Generation Completed* pop-up.
+ 1. Export the hardware design.
+    1. Click on *File|Export|Export Hardware...*
+    1. Click *Next*.
+    1. Select *Include bitstream* and click *Next*.
+    1. Use the default values and click *Finish*.

 <div style="page-break-before: always"></div>